pottsga/customize-suggestion-container/README.md

 1. Copy the plugin folder into your Obsidian `plugins` directory.
 2. Enable the plugin in **Settings → Community Plugins**.
-3. Configure the plugin options in **Settings → Properties in Suggestion**.
+3. Configure the plugin options in **Settings → Customize Suggestion Container**.

 ## Settings